 However, it is crucial to remember that one of the worst damages caused by water happens in your basement or foundation.
 This can create significant structural damage to the house or building when not properly prevented.
 To waterproof building foundations, one of the most practical techniques that is being incorporated is the Positive Waterproofing.
 This is done by digging around the perimeter of the building where layers and layers of the waterproofing solution is applied.
 This is best done during dry season as a crucial preparation for monsoon.

-Waterproofing for major parts of the house is best done by a professional contractor.
+Waterproofing for major parts of the house is best done by a professional plumber in Singapore.
 However, minor leakage especially in the bathroom and kitchen can be a DIY process as long as you are already equipped with the right waterproofing material.
 Remember that water is an unforgiving force of nature, and the only way to deal with it is by being proactive.